abhinavcoder/handwriting_recognisation/README.md

 - Processing and OpenCV code in C++ which is executed through Python wrapper

 #### User Manual :
-- 1. Install tesseract , PIL and OpenCV in Ubuntu (follow SETUP_LINKS.docx)
+- Step 1) Install tesseract , PIL and OpenCV in Ubuntu (follow SETUP_LINKS.docx)
-- 2. To run GUI :
+- Step 2) To run GUI :
    - > python tkinter_image.py
    - i .
 Draw the image
    - ii.
 Click "Save" to save the image and coordinates ::